yhlleo/TriangleGAN/README.md

 ## TriangleGAN

 A new gesture-to-gesture translation framework.
-[Gesture-to-Gesture Translation in the Wild via Category-Independent Conditional Maps](https://arxiv.org/pdf/1907.05916.pdf), to be presented in ACM International Conference on Multimedia, 2019.
+[Gesture-to-Gesture Translation in the Wild via Category-Independent Conditional Maps](https://arxiv.org/pdf/1907.05916.pdf), published in ACM International Conference on Multimedia, 2019.

 ![](./figures/gesture-proposal.png)